Existing Business Resources

 Companies located within a foreign trade zone can eliminate, reduce or defer customs duties on imported products that are used in manufacturing or held in a warehouse for later distribution.
 The existing business development team manages FTZ 134, which encompasses more than 5,000 acres and includes all of Hamilton County as well as several surrounding counties.

-Komatsu’s Chattanooga manufacturing plant, which produces medium size hydraulic excavators and forestry equipment, began utilizing the Foreign Trade Zone program in 2013.
+Komatsu’s Chattanooga manufacturing plant, which produces medium-sized hydraulic excavators and forestry equipment, began utilizing the Foreign Trade Zone program in 2013.

 “FTZ 134 is a definite value-add for our Chattanooga operations.
 We have realized efficiencies in our required import product filings and have been able to realize substantial customs duty cost savings on our imported materials.” – Bruce Nelson, General Manager, Komatsu